MMushovic/duino_projects/README.md

-duino_projects
+TinyDuinoProjects
 ==============

-Collection of assorted projects for Arduino-compatible boards (e.g. Arduino Uno, Teensy, TinyDuino, Smartduino, etc...)
+Collection of assorted projects for the TinyDuino microcontroller